 - Knife Nut: Ironically, this is also how he was killed in the non-canon mission "Ghost Of A Chance".

 - In the cinematic after the mission "Breakout," Tosh throws his knife carelessly at a table, perhaps to avoid hurting Matt Horner for politically disagreeing with him ideologically.
 However, Raynor understands Tosh and gives him his knife back.

 - Knight in Sour Armor: You know the Sliding Scale of Idealism Versus Cynicism?
 Tosh may be a trustworthy, nice individual who doesn't mind helping Raynor fight the good fight, but when it comes to society and the Dominion, he lands hard on the cynicism side.

-- Multiple-Choice Past: Play Folsom Prison Blues, and it turns out Nova's full of it.
+- Multiple-Choice Past: Play Breakout, and it turns out Nova's full of it.
 Play Ghost of a Chance, and he really is an Affably Evil Psycho Prototype trying to screw you over.

 - Not So Different: Raynor acknowledges that he and Tosh are the same in their pursuit of revenge against Mengsk being their primary objective, and any good they do in the meantime (like bending to save Ariel Hanson and her colonists, fending off the zerg or releasing political prisoners during Tosh's attack on New Folsom) is a strike against Mengsk or a happy coincidence.

 - Not So Stoic: Normally calm and collected, Tosh reacts pretty badly to the psychic "scream" of the Hybrid that Raynor's team encountered.
 It's hard to blame him really.